jshelbyjr/m365-planner/README.md

 ---

 ## API Endpoints & Permissions

+The scan logic is now modular: each scan type is implemented as a function in `app/lib/scan.service.ts` and registered in the `scanHandlers` map.
+To add a new scan type, add a function and register it in that file.

 | Endpoint                | Method | Purpose                                 | MS Graph API Endpoint(s)         | Minimum Permission |
 |-------------------------|--------|-----------------------------------------|----------------------------------|--------------------|